 “Nothing more than that?”

 "Bravo!"
-Abel cried clapping his hands so loud the noise popped Zeno's eardrums.
+Abel cried clapping his hands so loud the noise popped the boy’s eardrums.
 “What a magnificent performance.”

 "Abel.”
-A startled Zeno looked round the room.
+The boy looked anxiously around the room.
 “Isn’t Mrs. Erikson sleeping?"

 "Mrs. Erikson?"
 Abel said, his right hand clenched into a fist.
 "I don't give a goddamn if my excitement rouses that woman.
 If Zelta fell down a flight of stairs tonight and broke her silly neck I would not shed a tear."

-Zeno crossed his legs and looked down at his manicured fingernails with trepidation; they were neat and trimmed just the way Abel preferred.
+The boy crossed his legs and looked down at his manicured fingernails with trepidation; they were neat and trimmed just the way Abel preferred.
 It was the tip of them he recalled, and he sighed heavily over what he had done.
-He looked at Abel sitting on the sofa like a supreme authority and a silly smirk on his face.
-Finally, he got up and on tiptoes went over like an obedient puppy and gave him a reluctant smooch as cold as an ice cube.
+He looked at Abel sitting on the sofa like a supreme authority and that silly smirk as always on his face.
+Finally, he got up and on tiptoes went over to him like an obedient puppy and gave him a reluctant smooch as cold as an ice cube.

-Abel pooh-poohed over this worthless kiss.
-He pulled him down between his legs and drew his mouth to his.
+Abel was unhappy by this worthless kiss.
+He pulled the boy down between his legs and drew his mouth to his.
 "I do love you, Zeno Dexter Elliot," he said, "and tonight you can rest assured I won't lecture you on the importance of fidelity.
 You're home.
 However, I must demand that you take extreme caution when you're out and about.
 According to the media, an incurable virus as ugly as Santa Ana winds is spreading in the worst unimaginable way among sexually active men."

 "Who said I had sex?"
 Zeno climbed up.
 "I swear I was in the Green Cottage working all day."